alexzzkk/mbd-bl-bidw/README.md

   - Copy Tableau Desktop License from campus.
   - Install the software following the instructions in the screen.
   - Update your license in the application: Help menu -> Manage Product Keys
+  - Download the driver for MySQL from [here](https://www.tableau.com/support/drivers)

 ## FAQ